 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
 Open the system. - 3.
-Disconnect any cables connected to the expansion card or expansion-card riser. - NOTE: For a full-height expansion card, pull the tab to release the expansion card. - 4.
-Open the expansion-card riser latch.

-- To remove the expansion card, grasp the expansion card by its edges and remove it from the expansion-card connector on the riser. - 6.
-If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening.
+Disconnect any cables connected to the expansion card. - Remove the expansion-card riser cage by sliding the black handle in the direction of the blue arrows and then lifting the riser straight up. - 5.
+Remove the expansion-card latch holding the expansion-card. - Remove the expansion card from the expansion-card riser. - If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening and insert the expansion-card latch.